uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Commit, pull, push the code they're working on, to the same branch that everyone else is working on, at least once an hour.
     * Commit code that doesn't break the overall project.
     * Avoid your version being broken for more than an hour.
     * Do not stay up all night, change everything, and push a hundred changes all over the code base as one giant pull request.

-# API Guidelines

-When building your API, try to adhere to these rules for easy compatibility with other groups:

-* REST API calls may be prefixed. ie. `http://service_address/api/authors/{AUTHOR_ID}/posts/`
-* Document your service address, port, hostname, prefix(if used), and the username/password for HTTP Basic Auth(if used) in your README so that HTTP clients can connect to your API.
-* You **must** be compatible with the API specification and examples listed above in this document.
+* Divide teamwork by user story, instead of frontend vs backend.

 # Submission Instructions